What is Copyright?

 Learn about the basics of copyright with our new online reference page.

-Beginning July 8, on-site services at the U.S. Copyright Office will open to the public by appointment only.
+On-site public services at the U.S. Copyright Office are open by appointment only.
 To submit claims, request certified copies of certificates or copyright deposits, or conduct other in-person business, please make an appointment here.
 Note: Due to renovations, the Copyright Public Records Reading Room remains temporarily closed.

 Search Copyright Records